Android 8.1 for Moto G5 Plus Release Date and Features

 The Android Oreo update contains some bugs like UI freeze, Bluetooth issues, Picture in Picture issues and automatic Mobile data Disable.
 Some users also reported that their devices are sucking up Mobile Data when Wi-Fi is turned on.
 Some Pixel users also reported Battery drain and random reboot issues.
 So the Search giant may address these issues in the forthcoming update.
 Some Google executives also say that Mobile data bug and Bluetooth issues will be fixed through the next update.
 So we hope that these bugs are fixed in the Android 8.1 Oreo update.

-The Android 8.1 developer preview arrived with exciting features like Neural Network API, Bluetooth battery levels, Redesigned power menu, Buttery smooth scrolling and many more.
+The Android 8.1 Consumer version arrived with exciting features like Neural Network API, Bluetooth battery levels, Redesigned power menu, Buttery smooth scrolling and many more.
 But as the Android 8.1 final Release is nowhere near, many features might be added or improved in coming days.

 New Storage Management

-According to Android Verge, the Android 8.1 update for Moto G5 Plus will free up some storage space due to the reduction in size of inactive apps.
+The Android 8.1 update will free up some storage space due to the reduction in size of inactive apps.
 The features by clearing the Dalvik compilor cache of inactive apps.
 As we know, Android considers recently unused apps as inactive after certain time.

 Also Read : Moto G6 Plus smartphone is coming with Android 8.1 Oreo.